Ruth Chang: Education and career

 Chang was born in Minneapolis, Minnesota.
 She graduated from Dartmouth College in 1985 with a Bachelor of Arts, summa cum laude, and from Harvard Law School in 1988 with a Juris Doctor, cum laude.
+After four months of working at a white-shoe law firm in New York City, she left law to pursue graduate studies in philosophy.

 At the beginning of her graduate work at Oxford in 1991, she was appointed a junior research fellow at Balliol College, Oxford, during which she also held visiting appointments at the UCLA philosophy department and the University of Chicago Law School as well as lectureships at Magdalen College and Worcester College, Oxford.
 She received a Doctor of Philosophy degree from Oxford in 1997.
 Prior to joining Oxford as the professor of jurisprudence in 2019, she was a professor of philosophy at Rutgers University in the United States.

 Chang was a Nicolas Berggruen Fellow at the Stanford University Center for Advanced Study in the Behavioral Sciences. and has received a number of fellowship awards including at the National Humanities Center, the Harvard University Edmond J. Safra Center for Ethics at the Kennedy School of Government, the Princeton University Center for Human Values, and the American Council of Learned Societies.
 She was a Scot's Centenary Fellow in Scotland, which involved a lecture tour around Scotland.
 Her work has been recognized by a National Endowment for the Humanities Public Scholar Award and an American Philosophical Association Op-ed Prize.
 She was elected a Fellow of the American Academy of Arts and Sciences in April 2021.